The Hole In The Wall Dublin

 - View as map

-Blackhorse Avenue, Phoenix Park, Dublin, Republic of Ireland
+Blackhorse Avenue, Phoenix Park, Dublin,

 The Hole in the Wall is located at Blackhorse Avenue, near Phoenix Park and Dublin Zoo.
 The Hole in the Wall Dublin is named after a tradition which existed here for around 100 years, the practice of serving drinks through a hole in the wall.